SarahB949/trainer-quotes-analysis/README.md

 ## What it does

-This project scrapes quotes from a website, runs them through a custom-built classifier to keep only quotes relevant to **empowerment, learning, and growth**, and produces a series of visualisations to analyse the results.
+This project scrapes quotes from a website, runs them through a custom-built classifier to keep only quotes relevant to empowerment, learning, and growth, and produces a series of visualisations to analyse the results.

 The end output is a curated, ready-to-use quotes dataset exported as CSV — including a shortlist of punchy quotes under 15 words, ideal for social media captions, client check-ins, or session openers.